byronmurg/fullstem/README.md

 # Improvement
 If you have any suggestions for improvement please get in touch or submit a merge-request.
 I do not know many of the languages used here so cannot know for sure their effectiveness.

+# Acknowledgements
+This software would not be possible without any of the fantastic work done in it's dependencies.
+Please check them out on the npm [dependecies page](https://www.npmjs.com/package/fullstem?activeTab=dependencies).